A community service program for all of La Crosse

 The La Crosse Blufflands – the ancient beauties that form the backdrop of the City of La Crosse – need help from all of us.
 Owned by the City of La Crosse and protected by Mississippi Valley Conservancy, the La Crosse Blufflands serve as a unique natural resource that offers many benefits to the entire community, including a wide variety of native plant and wildlife species.

 Sadly, parts of the blufflands are currently misused and abused by some of the people who go there for a variety of recreational activities.
 Property use policies are being ignored.
 Evidence of this abuse is seen as litter, graffiti, rogue trails, trail erosion, illegal parking, and more.
 More than cosmetic, the damage ultimately has a negative impact on the health and well-being of the community.

 Love the Bluffs was created to nurture a tradition of caring for the city’s most beloved landscapes.
-In its first year, the program focuses on the La Crosse Blufflands–North and creates a model for future improvements in other parts of the blufflands.
-It involves volunteer activities for habitat restoration, new interpretive signage, and outreach communications to help everyone understand what they, as individuals, can do to "love the bluffs."
+In its first year (2019), the program focused on the La Crosse Blufflands–North and created a model for future improvements in other parts of the blufflands.
+It involved volunteer activities for habitat restoration, new interpretive signage, and outreach communications to help everyone understand what they, as individuals, can do to "love the bluffs."

 If you'd like to help organize a special volunteer project for your business or organization, contact us at [email protected]

 Interpretive signs and maps